Skip to Content Top

 What Are Millipedes?

 Millipedes are arthropods belonging to the class Diplopoda, characterized by their elongated, segmented bodies and numerous legs.
 They are commonly mistaken for centipedes, but they are distinct in several ways.
 Millipedes are not insects; they are part of the Myriapoda subphylum, which includes centipedes as well.
-Here is a comprehensive overview of millipedes:
+Here is an overview of millipedes:

 Millipedes are multi-legged arthropods that play a crucial role in ecosystem nutrient cycling.
 They are adapted to a variety of terrestrial environments, have unique defensive mechanisms, and are fascinating creatures in the world of biology.